 Keep reading to find out how to choose the right Pilates certification program for you

-Obtaining the proper certificate to teach and certification as a Nationally Recognised Pilates Teacher (NCPT) is a fundamental step in becoming an instructor and starting a Pilates studio business.
+Obtaining a proper Pilates instructor certification as a Nationally Recognised Pilates Teacher (NCPT) is a fundamental step in becoming a Pilates teacher and starting a Pilates studio business.
 First and foremost, proper training will give you the tools you need to successfully run classes and sessions for your clientele.
 Just having experience of taking Pilates and attending classes isn't enough on its own.
 Teaching is a skill that may come naturally to some but still needs honing before starting your own classes.

 Secondly, certification is tangible proof to potential clients that you know how to safely and effectively run classes and sessions.
 It shows that you have been trained to lead classes and that you can attend to your clients during sessions with a certain degree of authority that you would otherwise be lacking.